cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 ------------

-If a task from one flow catches up with an active sibling from another (i.e., another active task with the same name and :term:`cycle point`, but a different flow number) they will merge and carry both flow numbers forward.
+If a task from one flow catches up with an active sibling from another (i.e. an active task with the same name and :term:`cycle point`, but a different flow number) they will merge and carry both flow numbers forward.
 Downstream tasks can be considered to belong to either flow.
+Any number of flows can merge like this.

 Stopping Flows
 --------------